 Mix oral neoplasene with your pet’s food.
 You can use canned foods or make a home-cooked meal.
-You can use cooked ground meat, steamed white rice, cooked and chopped vegetables for the home-cooked meal.
+You can use cooked ground meat, steamed white rice, and cooked and chopped vegetables for the home-cooked meal.
 Make sure to mix the oral neoplasene with the meal thoroughly.

 Feed your pet two times a day, ensuring that your pet is hungry and consumes all the food.
 Once a week, add sliced fruit to their meal.
 If you need to alter your pet’s feeding schedule to accomplish this, then do it.